The Human Factor: How Bad Attitudes and Behaviors Can Destroy Even the Strongest Business

 Nothing screams “we don’t care” louder than employees who don’t know their own products.
 In an auto parts store, this is fatal.
 Customers expect staff to help diagnose issues, recommend compatible parts, or at least know where things are.
 When workers guess, give wrong information, or shrug helplessly, trust evaporates.
 Inexperience in these businesses will kill them quickly.

 This creates a vicious cycle: knowledgeable customers stop coming, leaving only the desperate or uninformed.
 Then even they learn not to return after getting burned.
 Competence isn’t optional—it’s table stakes, especially when the competition can deliver what the customer is looking for.
 Price is irrelevant, knowledge is golden.
 Fighting over giving a refund without a receipt is detrimental.
+Ignoring customers as they enter the building show you don’t need their business.
 The lack of caring and empathy will kill a business quickly.
 A dirty, disorganized store reflects the attitude of the staff.
+These factors all kill, and the result is a closed business and lost jobs.

 Negative Culture and Visible Toxicity

 Bad attitudes are contagious.
 When employees complain about management, gossip about coworkers, or argue in front of customers, it poisons the entire experience.
 Shoppers don’t just buy products; they buy an experience.
 Walking into a store filled with visible dread and resentment makes people want to leave immediately.
-Ever seen a manager chewing an employee out on the sales floor and threatening to call Human Resources?
-It’s embarrassing and humiliating to that employee.
+Ever seen a manager chewing an employee out on the sales floor?
+In this business it was not uncommon.
+It’s embarrassing and humiliating to that employee, especially when many of the customers that shop that location are friends or neighbors.
 Nasty people shouldn’t work with customers.
 Unqualified Managers shouldn’t manage.
 It requires decent people skills to run a business.
 Talking to, instead of talking down to employees goes a long way.
 If the managers are fighting corporate or culture changes, they are the wrong people to lead.
 Remember who makes your paycheck.
 The company pays you for what you do, but the customers drive the profit that make that paycheck a reality.
 Without customers the business dies.

 Inefficiency and Poor Execution